 Dr. Sherman: I couldn't agree with your more, absolutely.
 So from the time the lupus presents, you have to have the initial urine.
 Almost invariably, one of the questions the nephrologist asks is when were you told you had some abnormality of the urine, and when was your last normal urine test, because the first abnormal urine might have just represented the discovery of something that has been there for a year, three years, or five years.
 So targeting the last normal urine can be very, very helpful, but you are quite right -- we need to have this information early on and monitor closely.

-Dr. Paget: Finally Wegener's granulomatosis.
+Dr. Paget: Finally, granulomatosis with polyangiitis (GPA).
 This is a granulomatous vasculitis and certainly it can affect the kidney as one of its primary manifestations.
 How aggressive are we these days in trying to control that inflammatory process?

 Again, steroids, usually in conjunction with some form of cyclophosphamide, is what is ordinarily used.
 The older treatment, azothiaprine, is not very commonly used.
 But you need to treat this aggressively, get it under control -- which you can usually do -- and then very carefully follow up, watching the urines and watching the blood tests.